wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.6.2 =
+* *Bug* - Fixed a bug when creating categories a nul category would be created that could not be delete.
 = 2.6.1 =
 * *Update* - Change the way date modified is handle, was using an array value now using file date modifed attribute.
 * *Update* - Updated localization files.